Cephra/blog/content/posts/deep-rock-galactic-review.md

 +++
 title = 'Deep Rock Galactic Review' date = 2024-03-30T18:35:47+01:00
-summary = "The author enjoys Deep Rock Galactic but finds the AI to be consistently stupid.
-They encountered a situation where the AI deviated from the objective and climbed a shaft instead of finding a more feasible route.
-This resulted in an inability to complete the mission and a loss of immersion and accomplishment.
-The author believes that the developers can improve the AI's competence and reliability."
+summary = "Deep Rock Galactic is a great game with a lot of fun to be had, but the game's AI - at times - is incredibly stupid."
 +++